 In addition to good surface quality, this technique also allows for thicker sections due to better packing and shrinkage-countering ability.
 Especially, for ribbed/boss features the rib/wall ratio can be up to 1, which is much better than some other methods.
 This lends strength and stability to the molded part.

 Moreover, parts with large surfaces and curved profiles are tackled quite efficiently.
-The gas channels are in-line with the entire surface, allowing the gas to apply pressure all over the wide surface area.
+The gas channels are in line with the entire surface, allowing the gas to apply pressure all over the wide surface area.
 As a result, manufacturing large surfaces is not a considerable issue.

 3 Stages of Gas Assist Molding

-The gas assist injection molding process takes place in three stages (refer to the injection moulding diagram below).
+The gas assist injection molding process takes place in three stages (refer to the injection molding diagram below).
 Each stage constitutes an important step of the process and requires design sense and practical skill from the manufacturing team.

 Plastic Resin Injection

-At first, the mold clamps shut and raw resin is fed into the hopper of the injection molding equipment.
+At first, the mold clamps shut, and raw resin is fed into the hopper of the injection molding equipment.
 Just as in a regular injection molding process, the machine melts and pressurizes the resin in its screw-feed section.

 The resin melts due to external heating and friction while the constantly decreasing pitch of the screw compresses it to pressurize it.
 For gas assist molding, pressure is lower than conventional injection molding as there is less material to pack into the mold due to hollow sections.
 Also, since the pressure comes from gas rather than a thick, viscous liquid, there are lower viscosity-based frictional losses inside the pressurized media itself.

 This molten resin then enters the mold cavity.
-However, the resin injection mechanism does not completely fill up the mold since the product has hollow sections.
+However, the resin injection mechanism does not fill up the mold since the product has hollow sections.
 The amount of injected resin material depends upon the volume of the part.
 It typically depends on geometrical factors like wall thickness, ribbed features, holes, etc. Usually, around ~70%-80% of the mold fills up with plastic material.

 Primary Gas Penetration